-- The Economic Development Agency should develop a GIS-based, searchable web portal with business climate, business establishment, industry/sector, land use, infrastructure, labour market and major project data.
-The City's existing data subscriptions like Community Analyst can power a user- friendly, map-based research tool that will a front-facing support for BRE and attraction programs. - Create a local economy dashboard that reports key City and region economic indicators.
+- EcDev should develop a GIS-based, searchable web portal with business, sector, land use, infrastructure, labour market and other economic data.
+The City's existing data subscriptions like Community Analyst can power a userfriendly, map-based research tool that will a front-facing support for BRE and attraction programs. - Create a local economy dashboard that reports key City and region economic indicators.
 A single-page dashboard with demographic, labour market and business information can be populated from City (e.g. the existing open data catalogue) and statistical agency data sources.
 Strategically placed links can engage viewers, have them explore the services, activities and news feeds and reach out to the EcDev if they require assistance. - Maintain and update website content. - Develop and deliver data, research and information packages for business development, business attraction and marketing purposes. - Fulfill custom data requests in support of other initiatives in this strategy.